-- a.
-Because the 2017 Tax Act did not repeal the estate and GST taxes, everything related to estate planning in the Priority Guidance Plan (discussed below), and some items dropped from the Plan or from previous Plans, continue to be relevant and important. - b.
-Similarly, because the Act did not repeal the 3.8 percent tax imposed on net investment income by section 1411 (discussed in detail in Part XIV beginning on page 95), as some at one time had hoped, there will continue to be a need for guidance regarding that tax, particular for the vexing issue of identifying "material participation" under section 469(h) in the case of a trust or estate.
+- (a) Because the 2017 Tax Act did not repeal the estate and GST taxes, everything related to estate planning in the Priority Guidance Plan (discussed below), and some items dropped from the Plan or from previous Plans, continue to be relevant and important. - (b) Similarly, because the Act did not repeal the 3.8 percent tax imposed on net investment income by section 1411, as some at one time had hoped, there will continue to be a need for guidance regarding that tax, particular for the vexing issue of identifying "material participation" under section 469(h) in the case of a trust or estate.
 Final regulations addressing many issues under section 1411 were issued on November 26, 2013, but did not address the issue of material participation in the context of trusts.
 The preamble (T.D.
 9644) candidly acknowledged Treasury's sympathy with the problems of material participation and the difficulty of dealing with those problems, which it described as "very complex."
 The preamble to proposed regulations published on December 2, 2013, cited the preamble to the 2013 final regulations and deferred the issue of material participation by estates and trusts, including QSSTs, which it said "is more appropriately addressed under section 469."
+Even so, the guidance project described as "Guidance regarding material participation by trusts and estates for purposes of \$469," which had been in previous Priority Guidance Plans, was omitted from the 2017-2018 Plan.